Mercifully, the Detroit Lions’ season is over. But not without a final controversy and drama.

 Draft Props Up on the Lions Already

-FanDuel is already including the Lions in its first draft prop of the season: Team to Draft Trevor Lawrence.
+FanDuel already includes the Lions in its first draft prop of the season: Team to Draft Trevor Lawrence.

 All odds and analysts point to the Jacksonville Jaguars selecting Lawrence with the No. 1 overall pick.
 FanDuel currently has Jacksonville at -4000 to take Lawrence.
 But if for some reason a team was to persuade the Jaguars to give up the No. 1 spot through trade, or if Lawrence somehow manages to fall through the draft, FanDuel is prepared to offer odds on other teams’ chances of taking Lawrence.